How to Set Up a Custom Integration between Wazuh and MARK

 Test the setup by triggering events (e.g., failed SSH login attempts) and check if the alerts are sent to MARK via the integration.

 By following these steps, you can establish a seamless integration between Wazuh and MARK, enabling enhanced monitoring and security insights.
+This integration provides:

 See also